lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

 // Allows calling other contracts through the controlled contract CALL                = 0x0000000000000000000000000000000000000000000000000000000000000010;
 // .... ....
 0010 ....
-// Allows calling other contracts through the controlled contract STATICCALL          = 0x0000000000000000000000000000000000000000000000000000000000000020;
+// Allows static calling other contracts through the controlled contract, while restrcting any state modifications during the call (or any subcalls, if present)
+STATICCALL          = 0x0000000000000000000000000000000000000000000000000000000000000020;
 // .... ....
 0100 ....
 // Allows delegate calling other contracts through the controlled contract